The Korea Herald

 President Yoon Suk Yeol (right) and Polish President Andrzej Duda shake hands after a joint press conference held at Yoon's office in Seoul on Thursday.
 (Yonhap) President Yoon Suk Yeol (right) and Polish President Andrzej Duda shake hands after a joint press conference held at Yoon's office in Seoul on Thursday.
 (Yonhap)

-President Yoon Suk Yeol condemned North Korea's military cooperation with Russia during a summit held with Polish President Andrzej Duda in Seoul Thursday, saying North Korea's troop dispatch to Russia presents a threat that transcends borders.
+Meanwhile, Yoon condemned North Korea's military cooperation with Russia during a summit held with Duda, saying North Korea's troop dispatch to Russia presents a threat that transcends borders.

-Yoon said in a news conference with Duda after their bilateral talks in his office in Seoul that North Korea's troop deployment to Russia "is a clear violation of the United Nations charters and the UN Security Council resolutions."
-Seoul and the West suspected that North Korean soldiers would be deployed to Ukraine to fight against Ukrainian forces at the war front.
+Yoon said that North Korea's troop deployment to Russia "is a clear violation of the United Nations charters and the UN Security Council resolutions."
+Seoul, the US and NATO countries are concerned North Korean soldiers could be deployed to Ukraine to fight against Ukrainian forces at the war front.

-"Duda and I reached a consensus that North Korea's decision to send troops to Russia poses a security threat to the world, beyond the Korean Peninsula and Europe," Yoon said.
+"Duda and I reached a consensus that North Korea's decision to send troops to Russia poses a security threat to the world, beyond the Korean Peninsula and Europe," Yoon added.

 He also reiterated Seoul's earlier warning Tuesday that it might take phased countermeasures against the military cooperation between North Korea and Russia.
 An official of the presidential office said Tuesday that Seoul was even considering sending arms to Ukraine should "things go too far."